AxelCCp/AxelCCp/README.md

 :pirate_flag: <b> MY TRAINING : </b><br/>

-* WHAT I'M DOING NOW?   :point_right: (In this section I show what I am learning now.
-These courses are not complete yet)
+* WHAT I'M DOING NOW?   :point_right:(In this section I show what I am learning now.
+These courses are not complete yet):point_left:

 <br>